Posted on 3 Comments

 Is it necessary to warm up before running?

-Yes, it is, by completing a proper and an active warm-up before you begin the important part of your running, your body raises the temperature in your muscles, thus causing your body temperature to rise.
-This is essential for avoiding injuries, and also can improve your running performance.
+Yes, it is, by completing a proper and active warm-up before you begin the important part of your running, your body raises the temperature in your muscles, thus causing your body temperature to rise.
+This is essential for avoiding injuries and can also improve your running performance.

-Most experts agree that runners should not wait longer than 10 minutes between their warm-up and race start time unless the runners risk losing some of the benefits of the warm-up.
+Most experts agree that runners should not wait longer than 10 minutes between their warm-up and race start time, or they risk losing some of the benefits of the warm-up.

 What stretches to do before a run?